 As an experienced Milwaukee worker’s compensation lawyer can explain, even if you have a valid claim, it may be denied.
 The repercussions of not receiving benefits can be financially catastrophic.
 It can also mean the difference between getting or not getting proper medical treatment.
 Here are some of the most common reasons why workers’ compensation claims are often denied:

 - Your employer or their workers’ comp insurance company claims your injury is a pre-existing condition and that it did not occur at work.
 A workers comp lawyer can enlist the help of a medical doctor who can determine if your injury is only a pre-existing condition, or if it’s a pre-existing condition that has been worsened while working your current job, or if it is a new injury.

-- Your employer or their workers comp insurance company claims your injury did not occur at work.
-When a workers compensation lawyer Milwaukee, WI residents recommend from our firm takes your case, our legal team can determine the events of your accident.
+- Your employer or their workers’ comp insurance company claims your injury did not occur at work.
+When a workers compensation lawyer in Milwaukee, WI residents recommended by our firm takes your case, our legal team can determine the events of your accident.
 Information that we turn up, including witness statements, can then be included in your claim.

 - Your employer or their workers’ comp insurance company claims you are not injured, or are not injured seriously and therefore do not need medical care or other benefits.
 A worker’s compensation lawyer Milwaukee, WI locals rely on for help can refer you to a medical doctor who can provide documentation about your injury after performing an exam.